 This is interesting to know, to see if you can avoid certain materials or products to reduce project costs.
 However, most architects we surveyed noted that prices had increased across the board.
 Others noted price increases in concrete, timber, glazing, insulation, roof tiles, plastering and labour – all of which are commonplace or essential for home extension projects and not easily avoided.

-Renovations – shortages and delays in 2022
+Renovations – shortages and delays

 As part of our survey, we asked the architects – ‘Have you experienced any issues relating to availability and lead times, and impact on project timescales?’